This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 The BIR website specifically states that a taxable income—not gross income—of Php 250,000 or below within the taxable year exempts workers from income tax filing.

 Taxable income and gross income are two different things.
-Your gross income is your total pay (before deductions are made), while taxable income is the portion of your gross income that’s subject to tax.
+Your gross income is your total pay (before deductions are made), while taxable income is the portion of your gross income subject to tax.

 This means your tax due (gross income minus allowable deductions) must be equal to or less than Php 250,000 to be exempted from filing income tax.